mduckham/SMURF/Queries/README.md

 ```

-11) By using LiDAR captured data can you identify the waterbodies (farm dams, reservoirs, etc) that have increased in their size in last 5 years?
+6) By using LiDAR captured data can you identify the waterbodies (farm dams, reservoirs, etc) that have increased in their size in last 5 years?

-    Description: this query retrieves waterbodies that have been increased in their size by comparing waterbody area size between Vicmap Hydro Water Polygon and LiDAR
+   The query below retrieves water geatures that have been increased in their size by comparing waterbody area size between Vicmap Hydro Water Polygon and LiDAR
     captured waterbody polygon data.
 It shows waterbodies for which LiDAR polygon representation has larger area size than Vicmap Hydro Water polygon representation.
-The
-    execution and visualization of this query takes around 3.5 minutes.
-Computational time for the query execution is delayed due to a limitation associated with use of free
-    version of commercial GraphDB software for the Dynamic Vicmap prototype.

 ```
 SELECT (STRAFTER(STR(?wb_instance), '#') AS ?WaterbodyName)